newvoll/ssmbak/README.md

 ssmbak-stack <SSMBAK_STACKNAME> create
 ```

-That's it!
+That's it.
 All new params will automatically be backed-up and
 available for `ssmbak` point-in-time restore via CLI or lib, like:

 `ssmbak preview /my/ssm/path/ 2024-06-15T17:56:58`